JetBrains/intellij-sdk-docs/topics/products/rubymine/rubymine.md

 <tab title="Gradle IntelliJ Plugin (1.x)">

-The configuration of RubyMine plugin projects follows the methods described in [Configuring Plugin Projects using the IntelliJ IDEA Product Attribute](dev_alternate_products.md#configuring-plugin-projects-using-the-intellij-idea-product-attribute) and [Configuring the plugin.xml File](dev_alternate_products.md#configuring-pluginxml).
+The configuration of RubyMine plugin projects follows the methods described in [](dev_alternate_products.md#using-the-intellij-idea-product-attribute) and [Configuring the plugin.xml File](dev_alternate_products.md#configuring-pluginxml).

 The table below summarizes the [](tools_gradle_intellij_plugin.md) attributes to set in the Gradle build script for a RubyMine plugin project.
 Click on an entry in the table's *Attribute* column to go to the documentation about that attribute.